-A statement by the Board of its responsibilities for preparing the financial statements is set out on page 49 of this Annual Report.
+A statement by the Board of its responsibilities for preparing the financial statements is set out on page 51 of this Annual Report.

 The AC has adopted a policy that requires a former key audit partner to observe a cooling-off period of at least three (3) years before being appointed as a member of the AC.
-As the date of this reporting, the Company has not appointed any former key audit partner as member of the AC.